ricacostt/100-days-of-code/log.md

 #Hackathon day.
 Goal: create a web page that fetches selected jokes from an API with one click and scrolls through selected images linked to the joke.

+ ### Day 27: October 8, 2022

+**▶️Today's Progress**
+I reviewed and completed some final workshop tasks from earlier this week before relaxing with some friends.